coverclock/com-diag-hazer/README.md

-the RMC sentence has been received), an indication as to whether time is incrementing monotonically (it can appear to run backwards when receiving UDP packets because UDP may reorder them), and some metrics as to the number of significant digits provided for various datums provided by the device.
+the RMC sentence has been received), an indication as to whether time is incrementing monotonically (it can appear to run backwards when receiving UDP packets because UDP may reorder them), and some metrics as to the number of significant digits provided for various values provided by the device.
 INT also includes the total number of bytes sent or received - 395,261,29B in this example - over the network.
 This allows you to keep track of your network utilization, especially important when paying for data on your LTE mobile provider.
+The right-most field is the name of the device from which gpstool is reading.

     MON -jamming  +history  50indicator  63maximum                         ttyACM1